 Our international team consists of researchers from diverse disciplines, with political scientists, political economists, anthropologists, geographers and legal scholars.
 The interdisciplinary team combines experienced leaders who are experts in their fields with younger scholars and PhD students for most effectively integrating capacity building, research results and societal impact.

-Dr. Herbert Hambati
+Prof. Herbert Hambati

 More recently his work has focused on urbanization in developing countries and disaster management in Tanzania.
 In addition to working in Tanzania, he has academic experience from the US and UK.